GB deadweight sheep prices

 This survey aims to provide a weekly reference price for deadweight prime sheep on the EUROP classification grid that fall within the SQQ weight band.
 The prices are collected from a sample of abattoirs across Great Britain.

 Prime sheep are reported as new season lambs (male and female clean sheep from this year’s crop) or old season lambs (male and female clean sheep from last year’s crop) sometimes referred to as hoggs or hoggets.
-This price series shows old season lambs from 1st January to the third Monday in May and new season lambs thereafter.
+The price graph above shows old season lambs from 1st January to the third Monday in May and new season lambs thereafter.

 The Standard Quality Quotation is a UK industry standard weight band for the carcase of dressed prime sheep weighing between 12kg and 21.5kg.

-Please note that there was a change in sample size from week ending 1st September 2018.
+Please note that there was a change in sample size from week ending 1st September 2018 and 10th October 2020.

 While AHDB seeks to ensure that the information contained on this webpage is accurate at the time of publication, no warranty is given in respect of the information and data provided.
 You are responsible for how you use the information.
 To the maximum extent permitted by law, AHDB accepts no liability for loss, damage or injury howsoever caused or suffered (including that caused by negligence) directly or indirectly in relation to the information or data provided in this publication.